10 Home Energy Saving Tips

 Caulking and weather-stripping are effective strategies to reduce air leakage as much as possible and provide controlled ventilation in your home.
 To accomplish this, simply caulk and weather-strip cracks and holes around doors, windows, and areas where electrical wiring or plumbing comes through the walls or floors.
 This will prevent conditioned air from leaving your home and unconditioned air from entering your home.

-7. Turn off all Lights and Appliances when not in Use
+8. Turn Off All Lights and Appliances When Not in Use

 Some energy saving tips are easier than others and this is one of the simplest but most cost-effective ways to reduce your energy bill.
 Some appliances in your home use power continuously when they’re plugged in, even when they’re not in use.
 Experts suggest that 5-10% of residential electrical bills are derived from these “energy vampire” appliances.
 Simply unplugging energy sucking appliances such as computers, televisions, Wi-Fi modems, cable boxes, and lamps when they’re not in use can save you anywhere from $100-$200 on your energy bill annually.